AU-Master-Thesis/thesis/sections/4-results/study-2.typ

     ),
     schedules-legend
   ),
   caption: [Makespan metric for each schedule.
-See @f.schedules-experiment-ldj for details about how to interpret the different elements of the plot.]
+See @f.schedules-experiment-ldj for details about how to interpret the different elements of the plot.
+Each column in a schedule group represent a different value of external iterations $M_R$, sorted in ascending order.
+The left-most column is $M_R = 5$, and the right-most is $M_R = 25$.
+Atop each group is the average value of the five columns shown.]
 ) <f.schedules-experiment-makespan>

 #figure(